huonw/travis-cargo/README.md

   # upload the documentation from the build with stable (automatically only actually
   # runs on the master branch, not individual PRs)
   - travis-cargo --only stable doc-upload
-  # measure code coverage and upload to coveralls.io
+  # measure code coverage and upload to coveralls.io (the verify
+  # argument mitigates kcov crashes due to malformed debuginfo, at the
+  # cost of some speed <https://github.com/huonw/travis-cargo/issues/12>)
-  - travis-cargo coveralls --no-sudo
+  - travis-cargo coveralls --no-sudo --verify

 env:
   global: